 The visually impaired can now enjoy TV programmes thanks to Audio Description, a narrative soundtrack which explains what happens on the TV screen.
-Sony includes this technology in all BRAVIA televisions as a standard.
+Sonv includes this technology in all BRAVIA televisions as a standard channels today, Sony believes that the ability to enjoy a great televisual experience should not be the preserve of those that can see, but should also be accessible to blind and partially sighted people.